-Goals of this Plan
+Purpose of this Plan

-The goals of this multi-year budget and enrollment plan are to provide a framework for the development of annual budgets.
 Each year the College must adopt an annual budget that requires discussion and compromise in the face of competing priorities, a shifting local enrollment picture, and a shifting state and local funding picture.
-The creation of a multi-year budget and enrollment plan is designed to provide overall guidance to the annual budget development process by guiding these compromises in a way that moves the College towards a sustainable future.
+This multi-year budget and enrollment plan is designed to provide overall guidance to the annual budget development process by guiding these compromises in a way that moves the College towards a sustainable future.
+The creation of a multi-year budget and enrollment plan provides a framework for the development of annual budgets.

-Since it is always difficult to predict the future, and predictions of the future are especially difficult in the current year, it is envisioned that this multi-year budget and enrollment plan will be updated annually to reflect updated long-term projections.
+Since it is always difficult to predict the future, and predictions of the future are especially difficult in the current year, this multi-year budget and enrollment plan will be updated annually to reflect updated long-term projections.
+In addition, annual budgets will be developed based on known information about state and local budgets.